aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/eps-to-svg/_index.md

 // load EPS with an instance of Document var document = new Document("template.eps", new PsLoadOptions());

-// save document in PPTX format document.Save("output.svg", Aspose.Pdf.SaveFormat.Svg);
+// save document in SVG format document.Save("output.svg", Aspose.Pdf.SaveFormat.Svg);

 ```